sambhavsaxena/sambhavsaxena/data/blog/mountain-man.md

 <XStreamable id="g405jp" title="Bridge of death" />

 #### Top of the world
 After reaching the top, we had nice tea and went top further for experiencing the sauna.
 Well, not very much of a sauna, it was an open shower where we could bath under warm (I would say burning hot) water coming directly from the geysers on top, but it didn't feel much due to the cold outside.
-Had our clothes all dirty with dirt and our shoes wet after it had been raining during the trek, we spent the night partying and dancing in the cold, obviously after having a fine dinner and joint.
+Had our clothes all dirty and our shoes wet after it had been raining during the trek, we spent the night partying and dancing in the cold, obviously after having a fine dinner and joint.
 We had a bonfire and a DJ playing songs for us.
 Had one of those '_once in a lifetime_' that night, and later slept in the tents surrounded by the Himalayas from all directions.

 Next morning, we again went to the top to have a warm shower and got back to get done with the breakfast and start our way back.